 Human beings are motivated by endless pursuit for self-knowledge.

 Sir Francis Bacon said, “knowledge itself is power.”
 In the Book of Genesis, the Tree of Knowledge (good and evil) was in the middle of the Garden of Eden from which God directly forbade Adam to eat (Genesis 2:17).
-Eve, after being tempted and Adam, thus being tempted ate from the Tree of Knowledge.
-Since the fall of Adam from the Garden of Eden, men merely attempt to become like their Creator.
+Eve, after being tempted by Satan, and Adam, thus being tempted ate from the Tree of Knowledge.
+Since the fall of Adam from the Garden of Eden, man merely attempts to become like their Creator.

 Centuries later, the Romans and Greeks credited the mythology of Prometheus, who challenged Zeus by stealing from Mount Olympus the sacred fire as a source of divine wisdom and inspiration having fashioned human beings.
-This endless thirst for knowledge of ‘understanding our creation’ (intelligent design) buried deep in our subconscious mind.
+This endless thirst for knowledge and ‘understanding of our creation’ (intelligent design) is buried deep within our subconscious mind.
 Our thought comes into existence.
-What we’ve imagined becomes a reality.
+What we’ve imagined becomes reality.
 René Descartes once said, “I think, therefore I am.”
 Whom is man to play God?
 Whom is man to play with the sacred fire, the act of creation itself that birthed man and the universe into existence?
 There are unforeseen consequences in striving for perfection.
-The natural history of humanity progress stems from their holistic environment, and there-in lies human evolution.
+The natural history of humanity progress stems from our holistic environment, and there-in lies evolution of humanity.